-The methods introduced in this chapter aim not only to detect resistance but also to assess susceptibility [13].
-Applying these methods will result in high sensitivity for detecting resistance (i.e. a low rate of false susceptibility results) and high specificity (i.e. a low rate of false-resistance results).
-Additionally, these methods will also result in high sensitivity for assessing susceptibility (i.e. a low rate of false-resistance results) and a high specificity (i.e. a low rate of false of false-resistance results) and a high specificity (i.e. a low rate of false of false-resistance results) and a high specificity (i.e. a low rate of false of false-resistance results) and a high specificity (i.e. a low rate of false susceptible results).
-Studies on the performance of the various methods are referenced in each method section.
+The methods introduced in this chapter aim not only to detect resistance but also to assess susceptibility [19, 1, 2].
+Applying these methods should lead to high sensitivity for detecting resistance (i.e. a low rate of false susceptibility results) and high specificity (i.e. a low rate of false-resistance results).
+Additionally, these methods should also offer high sensitivity for assessing susceptibility (i.e. a low rate of false-resistance results) and a high specificity (i.e. a low rate of false susceptible results).
+Performance studies on the various methods are referenced in each method section.